+As an application, we show the existence of a ``rank 1 point'' (which was called a \emph{maximal degeneracy point} in~\cite{1997-Hosono-Lian-Yau-maximal-degeneracy-points-of-gkz-systems}) for any family of Calabi--Yau complete intersections in any Gorenstein Fano toric variety, generalizing the theorem of Hosono--Lian--Yau~\cite{1997-Hosono-Lian-Yau-maximal-degeneracy-points-of-gkz-systems}.
+See Corollary~\ref{situation:corollaries}.

+The assumption that \(\mathbf{0}\) is an interior point of \(\Delta\) can not be removed from the hypotheses.
+This condition is also crucial for the existence of rank one point, Corollary~\ref{situation:corollaries}.

+Our main theorem,~Theorem~\ref{eq:main}, can be applied to a more general situation than the one mentioned above.
+See Example~\ref{example:simplified-moduli} for such an application, where we deal with the \(A\)-hypergeometric system on the ``simplified moduli space''.
+See Situation~\ref{situation:toric-notation} and Hypothesis~\ref{situation:hypothesis} for the conditions on the \(A\)-hypergeometric system in order to ensure the validity of Theorem~\ref{eq:main}.

-This generalization is desirable, because most toric varieties one meets in applications and computations are singular.
-For example, the hypotheses of the theorem of Huang~et.~al.~are not satisfied by the ``mirror projective space'', i.e., the projective toric variety of dimension $n$ defined by the convex hull of
+Even if one is only interested in Calabi--Yau spaces, our theorem is desirable, because most toric varieties one meets in applications and computations are singular.
+For example, the hypotheses of the theorem of Huang~et.~al.~are not satisfied by the the projective toric variety defined by the convex hull of

-Thus, one already needs the full strength of~\eqref{eq:main} to relate the solutions to the $A$-hypergeometric system and the cohomological objects attached to the so-called ``mirror Calabi--Yau spaces'', the simplest type of Calabi--Yau spaces.
+(sometimes referred to as the ``mirror \(\mathbb{P}^{n}\)'').
+Thus, one already needs the full strength of our theorem \eqref{eq:main} to relate the solutions to the \(A\)-hypergeometric system and the cohomological objects attached to the so-called ``mirror Calabi--Yau spaces'', the simplest type of Calabi--Yau spaces.

-The proof of the main result uses an algebraic analogue of Dwork cohomology, and an alternative characterization of the $A$-hypergeometric system due to Reichelt~\cite{2014-Reichelt-laurent-polynomials-GKZ-hypergeometric-systems-and-mixed-hodge-modules}.
-The case of complete intersections are done by using a Mayer--Vietoris argement.
+The note is organized as follows.
+Section~\ref{sec:a-hyp} contains a more in-depth introduction to our theorem and the proof of the application on the existence of rank 1 point in some cases.
+Section~\ref{sec:semi-nonresonant} proves our situation fits into a picture studied by Reichelt~\cite{2014-Reichelt-laurent-polynomials-GKZ-hypergeometric-systems-and-mixed-hodge-modules}, so that the \(A\)-hypergeometric system we are interested in is a Fourier transform of an extraordinary Gauss--Manin system.
+This is the key input for the rest of the paper.
+After reviewing some basics about \(\mathscr{D}\)-modules in Section~\ref{sec:d-mod}, we show how to use exponential twists to compute cohomology of various spaces in Section~\ref{sec:cohomology}.
+Section~\ref{sec:transition} proves a lemma relating Fourier transform of an extraordinary Gauss--Manin system and an exponentially twisted \(\mathscr{D}\)-module.
+The last section finishes the proof of the main theorem.